ordina-jworks/ordina-jworks.github.io/_posts/2017-10-27-JS-Conf-Budapest-day-2.md

 ****

-### Afterparty by EPAM
+### Afterparty at EXTRA Budapest by EPAM

-Join us for drinks, games and hacking at Extra located near the venue
+EPAM invites everyone to chill, have some drinks and games at the EXTRA ruinpub after JSConf Budapest.
+Beer and a selection of soft drinks and juices are on the house.

 ****